-REPORT OF: ZOE PATTISON - DIRECTOR CORPORATE STRATEGY AND
+REPORT OF: ZOE PATTISON - DIRECTOR CORPORATE STRATEGY AND SUPPORT DIRECTORATE: CORPORATE STRATEGY AND SUPPORT

-SUPPORT

-1) Endorses the revised Road Naming and Addressing Guidelines Policy shown at (ATTACHMENT 1).

-- 2) Places the revised Road Naming and Addressing Guidelines Policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revokes the Road Naming and Addressing Guidelines Policy dated 26 October 2021, Minute No. 286, should no submissions be received.
+- 1) Endorses the revised Road Naming and Addressing Guidelines Policy shown at (ATTACHMENT 1). - Places the revised Road Naming and Addressing Guidelines Policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revokes the Road Naming and Addressing Guidelines Policy dated 26 October 2021, Minute No. 286, should no submissions be received.

-O19 Councillor Giacomo Arnott Councillor Glen Dunkley

-- 1) Endorses the revised Road Naming and Addressing Guidelines Policy shown at (ATTACHMENT 1). - 2) Places the revised Road Naming and Addressing Guidelines Policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revokes the Road Naming and Addressing Guidelines Policy dated 26 October 2021, Minute No. 286, should no submissions be received.
+019 Councillor Giacomo Arnott Councillor Glen Dunkley It was resolved that Council: Endorses the revised Road Naming and Addressing Guideline shown at (ATTACHMENT 1).
+2) Places the revised Road Naming and Addressing Guidelines Policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council.
+Revokes the Road Naming and Addressing Guidelines Policy dated 26 October 2021, Minute No. 286, should no submissions be received.